Krita is one of the best image applications for Linux and with the latest release of version 3.0, it’s got even better.

 You can read all the changes in version 3.0 here.

 If you want to see the features of Krita 3.0 in details, you can watch this video review of Krita 3.0.
 It was for the beta version but it covers most of the new features.

 Installing Krita 3.0

 Krita has opted for AppImage for packaging their latest version.
 The official PPA doesn’t include Krita 3.0 for now.
-Personally, I do not prefer AppImage but at present, we don’t have a choice.
+AppImage is really easy to use.
+Just download the file, give it execute permission and run the application.